2025 UEFA Women's Nations League

-The 2025 UEFA Women's Nations League is the second season of the UEFA Women's Nations League, an international women's football competition contested by the senior women's national teams of the member associations of UEFA.
-The league phase of the competition was played between February and June, with the finals tournament taking place between October and December.
+The 2025 UEFA Women's Nations League was the second season of the UEFA Women's Nations League, an international women's football competition contested by the senior women's national teams of the member associations of UEFA.
+The league phase of the competition was played between February and June, with the finals tournament took place between October and December.
 The results also determined the leagues for the FIFA Women's World Cup 2027 qualifying competition.

-Spain are the defending champions, having won the 2024 finals.
+Spain, the defending champions, successfully defended the title after beating Germany 3–0 on aggregate in the 2025 finals.

 Format

 The competition began with the league stage, featuring the national teams split into three leagues (A, B, and C) according to the Women’s European Qualifiers overall phase rankings (based on the Women's Euro 2025 qualifying overall ranking, taking into consideration promotion/relegation at the conclusion of that competition).
 Leagues A and B featured 16 teams in four groups of four teams, while League C consisted of the remaining competition entrants split into groups of three or four teams.
 The teams in each group played against each other home-and-away in a round-robin format.

 The four group winners of League A advanced to the Nations League Finals, consisting of two semi-finals, a third place play-off, and a final, all played over two legs (this differed to the previous edition where all the Nations Leagues Finals matches were single-legged).
 An open draw determined the pairings and order of legs for the semi-final matches, as well as which semi-final pairing will have its teams host the first leg of the third-place play-off and final.

 In addition, the competition featured promotion and relegation, taking effect in Women's World Cup 2027 qualifying (which uses an identical league structure).
 The group winners of Leagues B and C were automatically promoted, while the fourth-placed teams in Leagues A and B, as well as the two lowest-ranked third-placed teams in League B, were automatically relegated.
 Promotion/relegation play-offs were also held on a home-and-away basis, taking place in parallel with the Nations League semi-finals, to determine which of the other teams were promoted, relegated or remain in their respective leagues.
 The third-placed teams of League A played the runners-up of League B, while the two best-ranked third-placed teams in League B played the two best-ranked League C runners-up.
 The teams from the higher leagues were seeded, and played the second leg at home.

 In all two-legged ties, the team that scored more goals on aggregate was the winner.
 If the aggregate score was level, extra time would be played (the away goals rule did not apply).
 If the score remained level after extra time, a penalty shoot-out would be used to decide the winner.